syncfusion-content/document-processing-docs/Document-Processing/Excel/Excel-Library/NET/Worksheet-Cells-Manipulation.md

 {% endhighlight %}
 {% endtabs %}

-A complete working example to clear cell content in an Excel worksheet in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Editing%20Excel%20cells/Clear%20Content).
+A complete working example to clear cell content in an Excel worksheet in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Editing%20Excel%20cells/Clear%20Content/.NET/Clear%20Content).

 ## List of API under IRange

 The [IRange](https://help.syncfusion.com/cr/document-processing/Syncfusion.XlsIO.IRange.html) interface offers a robust collection of properties for in-depth manipulation and management of Excel worksheet ranges.

-With the Syncfusion Excel Library, you can perform hyperlinks operations in an Excel worksheets using C#.
-Click [here]() for more details.
+With the Syncfusion Excel Library, you can perform various operations under IRange in an Excel worksheet using C#.
+Click [here](https://help.syncfusion.com/document-processing/excel/excel-library/net/cells-manipulation/list-of-apis-under-irange) for more details.